 By Charlie Lynch

 This article draws on research undertaken in writing an academic history of the British Humanist Movement from 1896 to the present.
-This book, by Callum Brown, David Nash, and Charlie Lynch, is due for publication in 2022.
+This book, The Humanist Movement in Modern Britain, by Callum Brown, David Nash, and Charlie Lynch, was published in 2022.